Arrays are values that contain several other values, indexed by a 0-based number. (0 is the first element, 1 in the second, and so on).

 ; An array of MyObjects MyObject

 To create an array, use the "new" keyword, followed by the type and size.
-The Size is denoted by the integer between the two square brackets, and cannot be a variable.
-(In other words, array size must be defined at compile time)
+The Size is denoted by the integer between the two square brackets, but that number may come from an expression or variable.

 The initial value of each element will be the default value for the type.